 Keep in mind that temporary absences do not count and can’t be excluded.
 That is to say, if for example you leave the country for a weekend or go on vacation for half a month, those days are still counted as a period of time lived in Spain, with the same weight for the total of 183 days.

-For any doubt/s you may have, you can continue reading for more information, or you can directly ask anything to our lawyers here:
+For any doubt/s you may have, you can continue reading for more information, or you can book an appointment with your lawyers:

 Having the core of your interests in Spain

 This point is key, as you may end up spending less than 183 days a year in Spain but still be considered a resident for tax purposes.

 Let’s take, for example, the situation of an employee who, due to working reasons, travels a lot all over the world, and it is quite difficult to count how long he has actually been in Spain, reaching less than 183 per year.

 However, as the reason behind his frequent trips have to do with the Spanish company he is working for, with headquarters and all its offices in Spain, this employee has the core of his interests in the Spanish territory.